Updated March 24, 2023

 Classification of Nearest Neighbors Algorithm

-Let us try to understand the idea behind KNN with the help of an example given below:
+Let us see the idea behind KNN with the help of an example given below:

 - In this case, let us find the Euclidean distance and k as 5 nearest neighbors.